clarify/pyclarify/docs/source/user/quickstart.rst

 Get Signal meta-data
 ====================
-This call retrieves signal meta-data and/or exposed items.
+This call retrieves signal metadata and/or exposed items.
 This call is a recommend step before doing a publishSignals call.
 For more information click `here <https://docs.clarify.io/v1.1/reference/adminselectsignals>`_ .

-Step 1: Create the params dictionary.
-See :py:meth:`~pyclarify.client.APIClient.select_signals.params` for more information.

-Step 2: Call the :py:meth:`~pyclarify.client.APIClient.select_signals` method.

 Example: Get Signal meta-data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^